 Luckily there is a way around this to allow the installers to run even allow for automated installation.
 Orca is one of the tools available within the Windows SDK Components download and it allows you to modify the parameters for Windows MSI packages and either include those changes directly into the MSI or to create a transform file (MST) so that the changes can be … Go Read More

 Here at This Old Datacenter we’ve recently made the migration to using Cisco UCS for our production compute resources.
 UCS offers a great number of opportunity for system administrators, both in deployment as well as on going maintenance, making updating the physical as manageable as we virtualization admins are getting used to with the virtualized layer of the DC.
 Of course like any other deployment there is always going to be that one “oh yeah, that” moment.
 In my case after I had my servers up I realized I needed another virtual NIC, or vNIC in UCS world.
 This shouldn’t be a big deal because a big part of what UCS does for you is it abstracts the hardware configuration away from the actual hardware.

 For those more familiar with standard server infrastructure, instead of having any number of physical NIC in the back of the host for specific uses (iSCSI, VM traffic, specialized networking, etc) you have a smaller number of connections as part of the Fabric Interconnect to the blade chassis that are logically split to provide networking to the individual blades.
 These Fabric Interconnects (FI) not only have multiple very high-speed connections (10 or 40 GbE) but each chassis typically will have multiple FI to provide redundancy throughout the design.
 All this being said, here’s a very basic design utilizing a UCS Mini setup with Nexus 3000 switches and a copper connected storage array:

 So are you starting to thing this is a UCS geeksplainer?
-No, no my good person, this is actually … Go Read More
+No, no my good person, this … Go Read More